JsCommunity/reaclette/README.md

 }
 ```

-Effects can also access effects, state (read and write) and props via `this`, which is extremely
+Effects can also access effects, state (read and write) and props (at the time the effect was called) via `this`, which is extremely
 handy for async effects:

 ```js